Cervical Disc Bulge

 The following exercises are commonly prescribed to patients with a cervical disc bulge.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed provided they do not cause or increase symptoms.

-Begin sitting or standing tall with your back and neck straight, shoulders should be back slightly (figure 6).
+Begin sitting or standing tall with your back and neck straight, your shoulders should be back slightly (figure 6).
 Tuck your chin in until you feel a mild to moderate stretch pain-free.
 Keep your eyes and nose facing forwards.
 Hold for 2 seconds and repeat 10 times provided there is no increase in symptoms.
 Repeat 5 times daily.

 Shoulder Blade Squeezes

-Rehabilitation Protocol for a cervical disc bulge
+Rehabilitation guide for a cervical disc bulge

 Find a Physio for a cervical disc bulge